Joel-Butler/x4mods/modules/zoinks-captain-shuffle/Readme.md

 At the latter stages of the game I find it cumbersome to assign my best available captains to a fleet, so this simplifies things for me.
 Adds a new Dialogue to fleet commanders that will optimise a fleet with 'avalable' captains (service, marine and unassigned) that are more skilled than the current fleet pilots.

 ## Credits
-SirNukes and the community that have maintained UI loading features.
+SirNukes and the community that have maintained UI loading features - While this mod doesn't require the mod support APIs module, the underlying logic was key in figuring out how to load UI scripts.
 Egosoft - without the existing UI examples I would not have managed to figure this all out.

 ## Current status